 Our stock-based compensation is accounted for as awards of equity instruments.
 Our policy is to issue new shares upon the exercise of stock awards.
-We use the "with-and-without" approach for determining if excess tax benefits are realized under ASC 718.

 We utilize the Black-Scholes option valuation model for estimating the fair value of options granted.
 The Black-Scholes option valuation model incorporates assumptions regarding expected stock price volatility, the expected life of the option, the risk-free interest rate, dividend yield and the market value of our common stock.
 The expected stock price volatility is determined based on our stock's historic prices over a period commensurate with the expected life of the award.
 The expected life of an option represents the period for which options are expected to be outstanding as determined by historic option exercises and cancellations.
 The risk-free interest rate is based on the U.S. Treasury yield curve for notes with terms approximating the expected life of the options granted.
 The expected dividend yield is zero, based on our history and expectation of not paying dividends on common shares.
 We recognize compensation costs on a straight-line basis, net of forfeitures, over the requisite service period for time-vested awards.